mbeloff/devblog/src/pages/i-painted-season-8/index.md

 featuredImage: './featured.jpg'
 ---

-Finished season 8 finally...it’s taken me the longest so far, life has other plans sometimes that don’t involve painting...you can’t see me but you can hear me prattling on about them 😂 Check out the video below...
+Finished season 8 finally...

 <!-- end -->

+it’s taken me the longest so far, life has other plans sometimes that don’t involve painting...you can’t see me but you can hear me prattling on about them 😂 Check out the video below...

 # Video: